COVID-19 is plateauing in Minnesota

-According to Covid-19 data for Minnesota, the numbers seem to be plateauing.
-This is especially good news since the state is reopening.
+According to Covid-19 data for Minnesota, COVID-19 seems to be plateauing.
 According to NPR

 State health officials say 13 more Minnesotans have died from COVID-19, putting the total to 1,249 since the pandemic began.
 However, the daily counts of people hospitalized or needing intensive care continues to show a recent trend of plateauing.